ollseg/usb-device-fuzzing/README.md

 USBFuzz.MTP: scapy layers and USB device interface class for the USB Media Tranfer Protocol (based on Picture Transfer Protocol)

+USBFuzz.QCDM: scapy layers and USB device interface class for the Qualcomm baseband DIAG protocol

 examples: examples of simple fuzzers built using the USBFuzz modules